English

 Hanauma Bay is a protected marine sanctuary nestled inside a volcanic crater.
 With crystal-clear waters and thriving coral reefs, it’s one of Oahu’s most celebrated natural treasures, home to a dazzling variety of tropical fish.

-Diamond Head Lookout
+Diamond Head lookout

-Perched high above the coastline, Diamond Head Lookout delivers sweeping views of Waikiki, the Pacific Ocean, and the iconic Diamond Head crater.
+Perched high above the coastline, Diamond Head lookout delivers sweeping views of Waikiki, the Pacific Ocean, and the iconic Diamond Head crater.
 It’s a dramatic vantage point where the island’s volcanic past and present beauty come together.

 Halona Blowhole